 - Wilson, A. J., McNaughton, S., & Zhu, T. (2017).
 Subject area literacy instruction in low SES secondary schools in New Zealand.
 Australian Journal of Language and Literacy, 40 (1), 72-85.
 Related URL.

 Other University of Auckland co-authors: Aaron Wilson, Tong Zhu

-- McNaughton, S., & Jesson, R. (2017).
-The provision, practice and policies of early literacy in New Zealand.
-In N. Kucirkova, C. Snow, V. Grover, C. McBride (Eds.)
-Routledge international handbook of early literacy education (pp. 71-82).
+- Mcnaughton, S., & Jesson, R. (2017).
+The provision, policies and practices of early literacy in New Zealand.
+In N. Kucirkova, C. E. Snow, Grøver V, C. McBride-Chang (Eds.)
+The Routledge international handbook of early literacy education (pp. 71-82).
 New York, USA: Routledge.

 Other University of Auckland co-authors: Rebecca Jesson